perobertson/scripts/README.md

 - Manjaro
 - Ubuntu: 18.04, 20.04

-Checkout the [latest pipeline](https://gitlab.com/perobertson/scripts/pipelines?scope=branches) for `main` to see the complete list of supported operating systems.
+Checkout the [latest pipeline](https://gitlab.com/perobertson/scripts/pipelines?scope=branches&ref=main) for `main` to see the complete list of supported operating systems.

 ## Usage

 To run the script, all you need to do is run this from a console on the machine that you are setting up.
+This will checkout the project to `"${HOME}/Applications/scripts"` before applying other changes.

 Using `curl`: